lczech/gappa/doc/md/split.md

     ...

 This will produce two files, `smpl_a.jplace` and `smpl_b.jplace`, each containing one read from the original input file(s).
-The names of these reads need to correspond to pquery names in the input `jplace` files.
+The names of these reads ("read_1" and "read_2") need to correspond to pquery names in the input `jplace` files.

 Our split command also supports an optional third column containing the new multiplicity for the read as a (floating point) number.
 By default, a multiplicity of 1.0 is used.